dydxprotocol/v4-documentation/pages/getting_started/onboarding_faqs.md

         - This is why the status “BEST_EFFORT_OPENED” or “BEST_EFFORT_CANCELED” since the Indexer only knows that a full-node received the order / cancel, and it’s not guaranteed to be true across the whole network
     - For the orderbook updates, these are sent when the full-node the Indexer is listening to receives orders / cancels and not just when the block is finalized
         - For example, when the full-node receives a short term order it will be approximate how much is filled and how much would go on the orderbook.
 This is what the Indexer uses to stream orderbook updates.
 However, there is no guarantee that the orderbook looks the same in other nodes in the network
+    - Note that you can now stream the orderbook directly through your full node and you no longer need to rely on the indexer for the orderbook.
+Read more about that [here](https://docs.dydx.exchange/guides/orderbook_stream).

 10. Do orders get matched and removed from the book in between blocks?
     - For removal of short term orders, yes they can be removed in between blocks, however this is on a node-by-node basis and not across the whole network